Class_13: SDL Presentation Workshop

 6. Here are two free websites where you can download free and beautiful images and pictures:

-1. Do your best on preparing for your presentation slideshow with images and cite in APA references and in-text citations.
-The Word document of the presentation guidelines is useful to follow while adding content and your script in notes in the PowerPoint based on synthesizing your notes.
-Please be on time to send your submission so that you can get feedback on your presentation on Class_15 or Class_16.
+1. Do your best to prepare your presentation slideshow with images and cite in APA references and in-text citations.
+The presentation guidelines’ Word document helps add content and your script in notes in PowerPoint based on synthesizing your notes.
+Please be on time to send your submission so you can get feedback on your presentation for Class_15.

 Example A: